 - passes those vectors to table-layout code that knows what various hardware kernels would like (simplest if we just do that for all possible hardware)

 - coordinates matching tables to actual kernels (e.g. we construct an instance of TabulatedXxxxxKernelRunner, whose run() method knows to pass the right flat C-style array in the right function argument to the actual kernel)

 The combinatorial problem of a user who wants different tabulated functional forms for non-trivial numbers of distinct atomtype pairs is not really one we can solve well (or need to).
 But OpenMP scales increasingly better as the problem becomes memory bound :-).

-#9 Updated by Erik Lindahl almost 3 years ago
+#9 Updated by Erik Lindahl over 4 years ago

 - Status changed from Accepted to Resolved

 This solves most points raised in the original description, including transparent SIMD support in the nonbonded kernels.
 Tables can also be initialized from a vector of data - how that is read from a file us a job for a separate module, though.